FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/ABlockchainNetwork.md

 | :---: |
 | Principals with identity are the consumers of the network in Hyperledger Fabric  |

 You'll see that sometimes **network resources** -- the fundamental building blocks -- **have an identity too**.
 That's because one part of the network can sometimes consume services from a different part of the network.
-For example, you'll see that peers and orderers use channel services to communicate with between themselves and applications.
-Because of this relationship between the components of the network, network resources can also be principals in the network.
+For example, you'll see that peers and orderers use channel services to communicate with applications.
+It's this kind of relationship which makes it helpful for network resources to be principals with identity.

 | ![NetworkPrincipals2](./ABlockchainNetwork.diagram.4.png) |
 | :---: |